MariaKhantech/gamerevolution/README.md

 * [chart.js](https://www.chartjs.org/) - Featured on "Profile" and "Game Search" pages and used to create and display charts and chart data.

-* [imgexplode.js](https://www.jqueryscript.net/demo/Create-An-Image-Explosion-Effect-In-jQuery-imgexplode-js/) - Plugin to create the brick explosion for the "Profile Search" mini-game.

 * [bootdey](https://www.bootdey.com/) - Resource that features components using bootstrap.
 Used to create and style certain elements on "Profile" page.

 * [animate.css](https://animate.style/) - Used on application's landing page to add animation features to certain elements.

-* [Cloud 9 Carousel](https://github.com/specious/cloud9carousel) - Plugin used on the "Profile Search" page to create 3D perspective carousel.

 * [Rate Yo!](https://rateyo.fundoocode.ninja/) - Plugin used to render 5-star rating on video game cards.